mattermost/docs/source/overview/architecture.rst

 Secure WebSocket (WSS) connections to the Mattermost Server enable real-time updates and notifications between clients and the server.

 If a WSS connection is not available and HTTPS is substituted the system will appear to work but real time updates and notifications will not work.
 In this mode of operation updates will only appear on a page refresh.
-WSS is persistent connection to the Mattermost Server while a client is connected while HTTPS only connects to the server when a page or file is requested and will be intermittent.
+WSS is a persistent connection to the Mattermost Server while a client is connected, while HTTPS is an intermittent connection and only connects to the server when a page or file is requested.

 .. image:: ../images/architecture_with_protocol.png